aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/image-vectorization-examples/_index.md

  - the [ImageTraceSimplifier(`tolerance`)](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagetracesimplifier/constructors/1)  constructor takes as a parameter the `tolerance` and initializes an instance of the ImageTraceSimplifier class;
  - the `tolerance` value determines the maximum error tolerance allowed for a point to be eliminated from the trace.
 It must be in the range of 0 to 4.
 The default value is 0.3.

-The following code snippet demonstrates the use of different values of the [TraceSimplifier](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagevectorizerconfiguration/properties/tracesimplifier) property for image vectorization.
+The following code snippet demonstrates the use of different values of the [TraceSimplifier](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagevectorizerconfiguration/properties/tracesimplifier) property for image to vector conversion.

 ```c#
 using System.IO;